allwin199/boss-bridge-review/workflow.md

 - This off chain node will lock the L2 tokens
 - back into the L2 vault.
 - now L1 vault can unlock the locked L1Tokens

+---

+- Each vault works with 1 token